Batman: The Telltale Series: Episode 4: Guardian of Gotham

 Aggregating review website Metacritic gave the Microsoft Windows version 73/100 based on 11 reviews, the PlayStation 4 version 73/100 based on 12 reviews and the Xbox One version 75/100 based on 7 reviews.

 Episode 5: City of Light

 Aggregating review website Metacritic gave the Microsoft Windows version 75/100 based on 14 reviews, the PlayStation 4 version 67/100 based on 12 reviews and the Xbox One version 76/100 based on 7 reviews.

 Sequel

-Telltale announced during the July 2017 San Diego Comic Con that a second 5-episode season called Batman: The Enemy Within would launch on August 8, 2017, for PC, consoles, and mobile devices.
-The season focuses on Batman facing "John Doe", who has joined a criminal organization called "The Pact" consisting of supervillains such as Riddler, Harley Quinn, Bane, and Mr. Freeze as Bruce Wayne/Batman must work with both the Gotham City Police Department and the "Agency" led by Amanda Waller.
-While this will be a standalone title and does not require the first game, players' choices in the first game can influence the story in The Enemy Within.
+A sequel, titled Batman: The Enemy Within, launched on August 8, 2017, for PC, consoles, and mobile devices.
+The season focuses on Batman facing "John Doe", who has joined a criminal organization called "The Pact" consisting of supervillains such as Riddler, Harley Quinn, Bane, and Mr. Freeze as Bruce Wayne / Batman must work with both the Gotham City Police Department and the "Agency" led by Amanda Waller.
+While it is a standalone title and does not require the first game, players' choices in the first game can influence the story in The Enemy Within.